Last updated on October 17, 2024

 Primal Rage

 Primal Rage gives another form of evasion to your creatures because most of them are 3/3’s or 5/5’s.
-Giving them trample will surely pass lots of damage through.
+Give them trample and pass lots of damage through.

 Crashing Drawbridge

-Crashing Drawbridge allows you to have a big turn, playing lots of cantrip defenders and hasting all of them.
+Crashing Drawbridge allows you to have a surprise big turn, and play lots of cantrip defenders and grant haste to all of them.

 Akroma’s Will